OpenSourceEcon/BootCamp2019/README.md

 **Logistics and finances: Marty Evans, OSE Lab Administrative Director [(martye@uchicago.edu)](mailto:martye@uchicago.edu)**: Marty Evans is the Administrative Director of the OSE Lab.
 She coordinates the student and instructor travel, housing, and financial matters as well as other logistical needs.

-**Instructors.** The OSE Lab has excellent instructors and presenters from economics, math, and computation.
-Below is a list of this year's instructors and presenters in alphabetical order by last name.
+**Instructors.** The OSE Lab has excellent instructors and presenters from economics and computation.
+Below is a list of this year's instructors and presenters in alphabetical order by last name for each of the three events in this year's boot camp.
 To see what they teach and when, check the respective [econ](https://github.com/OpenSourceMacro/BootCamp2019/tree/master/Econ), and [computation](https://github.com/OpenSourceMacro/BootCamp2019/tree/master/Computation) detailed schedule pages.

 OSE Lab Senior Instructors and Presenters (in alphabetical order)
 * [Scott Condie](https://economics.byu.edu/Pages/Faculty%20Pages/Scott-S.-Condie%2c-PhD.aspx), Brigham Young University